top of page

 TRIP MEETING POINT & END POINT

-We will meet you at Santiago International Airport (Merion Benitez Airport) at 1pm local time on the 14th Jan or 31st January.
-We will drop you back to Buenos Aires International Airport (J Newbury Airport) by Midday on the 25th Jan or 11th February.
+We will meet you at Santiago International Airport (Merion Benitez Airport) at 1pm local time on the 19th Jan or 5th February.
+We will drop you back to Buenos Aires International Airport (J Newbury Airport) by Midday on the 31si Jan or 17th February.
 If you are planning on staying in South America, we will wave you goodbye at the hotel for onward adventures.

 KIT LIST HIGHLIGHTS